 Open the Terminal tool window

-By default, the Terminal runs with the current directory set to the root directory of the current project.
-You can change the default start directory in the Terminal settings or right-click any file (for example, in the Project tool window or any open tab) and select Open in Terminal: this will run the terminal in the directory of that file.
+Right-click any file (for example, in the Project tool window or any open editor tab) and select Open in Terminal to open the Terminal tool window with a new session in the directory of that file.

-Sessions are saved when you close the project or RubyMine, that is, tab names, current working directory, and even the shell history is preserved.
+The Terminal saves tabs and sessions when you close the project or RubyMine.
+It preserves tab names, the current working directory, and even the shell history.

-Alternatively, you can press Alt+Down to see the list of all terminal tabs.
+Press Alt+ArrowRight and Alt+ArrowLeft to switch between active tabs.
+Alternatively, you can press Alt+ArrowDown to see the list of all terminal tabs.